1.1 Introduction to Breast Cancer Screening

 Breast cancer mammographic ‘screening‘ is done to detect abnormalities in the breast that may require monitoring or treatment.
 The most important role of mammography is to detect early, treatable breast cancer.

-For every 1,000 women who are screened, between 3 and 5 breast cancers will be detected.
-There is evidence that breast cancer screening programs are saving lives, by detecting breast cancer at an early and more treatable stage.
+So, for every 1,000 women who undergo breast cancer screening, there will be between 3 and 5 breast cancer diagnoses.
+There is evidence that suggests breast cancer screening programs are saving lives, by detecting breast cancer at an early and more treatable stage.

 Another important goal of breast cancer screening programs is to encourage women to begin to participate in screening at an earlier age and to have re-tests every one to two years.

 The most common forms of breast cancer develop in the breast ducts and lobules.
-Because a malignant tumor of the breast develops from the lining epithelial cells of these structures, it is called a ‘carcinoma,’ more commonly termed ‘cancer’ or ‘malignant tumor.’
+Because a malignant tumor of the breast develops from the lining epithelial cells of the breast ducts or lobules, ‘carcinoma,’ is the common term, or ‘cancer’ or ‘malignant tumor.’

 An ‘invasive’ breast cancer has spread from the breast ducts or lobules and into the surrounding normal breast tissue.